-The bank has an in-house Legal Function whose main role is to provide legal advisory services to all business/enabling units within the bank on all transactions/activities that are carried out in the bank and implementing and maintaining a comprehensive legal risk management system.
-Furthermore, the in-house Legal Function ensures that all legal risks pertaining to new products and services developed and/or implemented by the various units within the bank are identified and adequately mitigated and/or managed.
-Supported by historical data on legal exposures and litigation outcomes, the bank considers its legal risk management risks adequate; therefore the existing capital buffers are enough to accommodate the risk.
+Legal risk is the risk of loss arising from failure to comply with statutory or legal or contractual obligations.
+The bank has an in-house Legal function whose main role is to provide legal advisory services to all business segments and corporate functions within the bank on all transactions/activities that are carried out in the bank and implementing and maintaining a comprehensive legal risk management system.
+Furthermore, the in-house Legal function ensures that all legal risks pertaining to new products and services developed and/or implemented by the various units within the bank are identified and adequately mitigated and/or managed.
+Some legal cases are outsourced - against litigation in courts or to obtain legal opinion.
+Supported by historical data on legal exposures and litigation outcomes, the bank considers its legal risk management adequate; therefore the existing capital buffers are enough to accommodate the risk.